Hundred Schools of Thought: School of Naturalists

 In its early days, this theory was most strongly associated with the states of Yan and Qi.
 In later periods, these epistemological theories came to hold significance in both philosophy and popular belief.
 This school was absorbed into Taoism's alchemic and magical dimensions as well as into the Chinese medical framework.
-The earliest surviving recordings of this are in the Ma Wang Dui texts and Huangdi Neijing.
+The earliest surviving recordings of this are in the Mawangdui Silk Texts and Huangdi Neijing.

 School of Names

-The School of Names or Logicians (名家; Míngjiā; Ming-chia; "School of names") grew out of Mohism, with a philosophy that focused on definition and logic.
+The School of Names grew out of Mohism, and focused on definitions and logic.
 It is said to have parallels with that of the Ancient Greek sophists or dialecticians.
-The most notable Logician was Gongsun Longzi.
+Its most notable member was Gongsun Long.

-Schools listed in the Hanshu
+In the Book of Han

 In addition to the above six major philosophical schools within the Hundred Schools of Thought, the "Yiwenzhi" of the Book of Han adds four more into the Ten Schools (十家; Shijia).